attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php_env/README.md

     extension=php_curl.dll

-You may now proceed to the "Configuring Apache to Access the SDK" section of the [PHP Server Guide](#!/guide/server_php).
+See "Configuring Apache to Access the SDK" in the [PHP Server Guide](#!/guide/server_php) for more information.

 Installing Apache, PHP, and cURL on Ubuntu
 ---